 Kalipokhri Lake and other Attractions

-Being a very small village on the lap of Himalayas, there are not many special attractions at Kalpokhri.
-It is a popular place known to the trekkers and travelers en route Sandakphu or Phalut.
+Being a very small village on the lap of the Himalayas, there are not many special attractions at Kalpokhri.
+It is a popular place known to the trekkers and travellers en route Sandakphu or Phalut that usually ends at Srikhola in the Darjeeling district.

 In December and January, due to very low temperatures, the village gets covered with snow and the water of the pond freezes.
 The view of sunrise from Kalpokhri is amazing.
 Watching the sunrise nearby the lake is highly recommended.